List of NFL rivalries: Defunct

-Kansas City Chiefs vs. St. Louis Cardinals/Rams
+Missouri Governor's Cup: Kansas City Chiefs vs. St. Louis Cardinals/St. Louis Rams

 When St. Louis, Missouri had NFL teams, namely the Cardinals and later the Rams, a cross-state rivalry existed with the Kansas City Chiefs, with a trophy being awarded to the winner of each game.
+The series ended following the Rams' relocation back to Los Angeles in 2016, though both teams would play each other during the 2018 season in a matchup setting the record for the third-highest scoring game of all time, hailed by many as one of the greatest in league history.